Sovereign-Labs/da-adapter-template/README.md

 and verify that the list is _complete_ and _correct_.
 Once deployed in a rollup, the data verified by this trait will be passed to the state transition function, so non-determinism should be strictly avoided.

-The logic inside this trait will get compiled down into your rollup's proof system, so it's important to gain a high degree of confidence in its correctness (upgrading SNARKs is hard!) and think carefully about performance.
+The logic inside this trait will get compiled down into your rollup's proof system, so it's important to have a high degree of confidence in its correctness (upgrading SNARKs is hard!) and think carefully about performance.

 At a bare minimum, you should ensure that the verifier rejects...